giginc/cakephp3-driver-csv/README.md

-Json Driver for Cakephp3
+Csv Driver for Cakephp3
 ========

-An Json datasource for CakePHP 3.5,3.6,3.7
+An Csv datasource for CakePHP 3.5,3.6,3.7

 ## Installing via composer